This week on the ESRC GPID blog, we continue a series of pieces on deindustrialisation and developing countries.

-There are a set of growth enhancing externalities of manufacturing not reflected in relative prices and a market based equilibrium sectoral structure may not be optimal for growth.
+There are a set of growth-enhancing externalities of manufacturing not reflected in relative prices and a market-based equilibrium sectoral structure may not be optimal for growth.
 The intersectoral reallocation of labour and other factors may increase aggregate productivity.

 In sum, there are not only various forms of deindustrialisation but also a range of theories on its causes.
-A question follows as to who are likely to be the winners and losers (in absolute or relative sense) from deindustrialisation.
-In Kuznets’ seminal work he hypothesised that inequality would rise during industrialisation as labour moves from the more equal rural sector to the less equal urban sector.
+A question follows as to who are likely to be the winners and losers (in an absolute or relative sense) from deindustrialisation.
+In Kuznets’ seminal work, he hypothesised that inequality would rise during industrialisation as labour moves from the more equal rural sector to the less equal urban sector.
 What he did not discuss – as he didn’t envisage it at that time – is what if the labour flow is from manufacturing towards services or back to agriculture?

 Next week, we’ll take a look at the distribution dynamics of deindustrialisation in developing countries.